greyy126/Hans-Website/EMAILJS_SETUP.md

 - Check the browser console for any error messages
 - Verify your EmailJS service is active
 - Ensure the email template uses the correct variable names
+- **If attachments are not included**: Make sure you configured the attachment in the template's "Attachments" tab with parameter name "attachment"
+- **File size limit**: EmailJS free tier limits total payload to 50KB (including form data + attachment).
+Keep attachments small (<30KB recommended)